Wilno

 Donated by Polish Heritage Institute Kaszuby.

 The Polish Kashub Heritage Museum may seem small at first glance, but visitors are always impressed by the many colourful displays, the antique furniture and the rich variety of artifacts and cultural memorabilia.
-With the projected opening of the Log Farmhouse in the Summer of 2008, there will be much more room to develop displays showcasing the Permanent Collection, adding antique pieces and artifacts still in storage.
-As well, the additional display space in the house will free up a section of the main museum for bookshelves for the Resource Library as well as an additional computer workstation for researchers.
+With the opening of the Log Farmhouse in the Summer of 2008, there is now much more room for displays showcasing the Permanent Collection of antique pieces and artifacts.
+As well, the additional display space in the house has freed up a section of the main museum "shanty" for bookshelves for the Resource Library as well as an additional computer workstation for researchers.

 [Home] [Buildings] [Displays] [Park Features]